stephendade/aprilmav/README.md

 - ``--outliers=N``    Reject any outlier positions (more than 3 std dev above mean), based on last N frames.
 - ``--cuda``          Use OpenCV CUDA Extensions.
 Only applies to Gstreamer, GenericUSB and File camera drivers.
 - ``--tagFamily``     Use this Apriltag family.
 Defaults to ``tagStandard41h12``
 - ``--tagEngine``     Use the specified library for Apriltag detection.
-Choices are PyAprilTags (default), OpenCV or JetsonVPI
+Choices are PyAprilTags (default), OpenCV or JetsonPVA
 - ``--R``             EKF measurement uncertainty, in m.
 Defaults to 0.06
 - ``--Ppos``          EKF position uncertainty, in m.
 Defaults to 0.05
 - ``--PVel``          EKF velocity uncertainty, in m/s.
 Defaults to 0.1